Navajo Generating Station

 |Tucson Electric Power||7.5%|

-Service area: Navajo Generating Station (NGS) serves electric customers in Arizona, Nevada and California.
-The station also supplies energy to pump water through the Central Arizona Project (CAP).
+Service area: NGS serves electric customers in Arizona and Nevada.
+The station also supplies more than 90% of the power needed to pump water through the Central Arizona Project (CAP) .
 CAP is both the single largest end user of power as well as the largest single source of renewable water supplies in Arizona.

 Fuel source: Low sulfur bituminous coal from Peabody Western Coal Company's Kayenta Mine located 78 miles to the southeast.
 Coal is transported via a dedicated electric train.